Kelly Stinnett: College career

+Professional career

 He was drafted by the Cleveland Indians in the 1989 amateur draft as the 279th overall pick, and was selected by the New York Mets in the 1993 Rule 5 draft on December 13, 1993.
 He began his first season the following spring, on April 5, 1994, with the Mets.

 Between 1994 and 2004, Stinnett played in the majors for the Mets, Milwaukee Brewers, Arizona Diamondbacks, Cincinnati Reds, Philadelphia Phillies, and Kansas City Royals.

 He made a return to the Diamondbacks on December 13, 2004, when he was signed to a minor league contract.
-Stinnett made his return to the major leagues on May 28, 2005, in a 5-4 win against the Los Angeles Dodgers.
+Stinnett made his return to the major leagues on May 28, 2005, in a 5–4 win against the Los Angeles Dodgers.
 In late November 2005, Stinnett signed a one-year deal with the New York Yankees.

 Stinnett was designated for assignment by the Yankees on July 26, 2006, after the Yankees traded for Phillies' back-up catcher Sal Fasano.
 On August 24, 2006, Stinnett signed a minor league contract with the Mets.
-He made his return to Shea Stadium as a Met on September 9, 2006 against the Los Angeles Dodgers, and went 1-3.
+He made his return to Shea Stadium as a Met on September 9, 2006, against the Los Angeles Dodgers, and went 1–3.
 He finished September with a .083 batting average, and was not included on the 2006 New York Mets postseason roster.
 On February 17, 2007, he signed a minor league deal with the Los Angeles Dodgers.
 On June 3, 2007, he was picked up by the St. Louis Cardinals for cash considerations.

 On June 28, 2013, Stinnett was named manager of the Montezuma Federals, a minor league team based in Prescott, Arizona, with the Freedom Pro Baseball League.

 On April 22, 2015, Stinnett was named the head coach of the Watertown Bucks in their inaugural season in the East Coast Baseball League.
-That league has since folded, but four of the teams banded together to form a new league, the North Country Baseball League, and that's where the Bucks will play.
 Stinnett resigned July 5, 2015 as manager of the Watertown Bucks.

-As of 2018, Stinnett is currently the head baseball coach at Park University's Gilbert, Arizona, campus.
+As of 2018, Stinnett is the head baseball coach at Park University's Gilbert, Arizona, campus.